 - Most brand new beekeepers are without brood or comb.
 In that case, keep the queen caged until comb building begins.
 Even a few square inches can help keep the colony in place.

 - When you install your packages, consider shaking the bees through a queen excluder.
 If there is an extra queen in there, a queen excluder can find her.

 - Some people paint the inside of the hive with a thin layer of beeswax to give it a homey smell.
 I haven’t tried this but I hear it works.

 - You can also place a queen excluder between the lowest brood box and the entrance.
 This will keep the queen (and the drones) from leaving and can help hold the bees in place for a few days.
 If you use this method, be sure to remove the queen excluder as soon as the colony is settled in, a few days at most.

 - A frame or two of honey or a syrup feeder also helps to keep the bees home.
 If the weather is still cold where you are, use a feeder that goes inside the hive, preferably above the cluster, where the liquid feed will stay warm.
 If the feed gets too cold, the bees can’t drink it.
 A baggy feeder works great for this short-term purpose.

 - Keep the hive feeling secure and cozy by keeping the entrance reduced and the ventilation at a minimum.
 Don’t use screened inner covers or screen bottom boards without drawers until the colony has settled.

-One of the reasons I like to divide absconding into different categories is because each calls for different management.
+I like to divide absconding into different categories because each calls for different management.
 If your established colony is stressed due to environmental conditions or varroa mites, none of the suggestions listed here will do any good.
 For now, concentrate on a successful installation and don’t worry about the other problems—at least not for a couple of weeks.